grafana/k6-docs/src/data/markdown/translated-guides/en/04 Results visualization/00 End-of-test Summary.md

 Unfortunately, the exported format is somewhat limited and has a few confusing peculiarities.
 For example, groups and checks are unordered, and threshold values are unintuitive - `true` indicates the threshold has failed, and `false` that succeeded.

-We couldn't change the `--summary-export` data format because it would have broken backwardbackward compatibility in a feature that people depended on their CI pipelines.
+We couldn't change the `--summary-export` data format because it would have broken backward compatibility in a feature that people depended on their CI pipelines.
 Since k6 v0.30.0, the recommended approach to export to a JSON file is to use the [`handleSummary()` callback](#handlesummary-callback).
 The `--summary-export` option will likely be deprecated in the future.

 </Collapsible>